Smart "Predict, then Optimize": Computational Experiments

 \subsection{Portfolio Optimization}

 Here we consider a simple portfolio selection problem based on the classical Markowitz model \citep{markowitz1952portfolio}.
 As discussed in Section \ref{sec:intro}, we presume that there are auxiliary features that may be used to predict the returns of $d$ different assets, but that the covariance matrix of the asset returns \emph{does not depend} on the auxiliary features.
 Therefore, we consider a model with a constraint that bounds the overall variance of the portfolio.
 Specifically, if $\Sigma \in \bbR^{d \times d}$ denotes the (positive semidefinite) covariance matrix of the asset returns and $\gamma \geq 0$ is the desired bound on the overall variance (risk level) of the portfolio, then the feasible region $S$ in \eqref{poi} is given by $S := \{w : w^T\Sigma w \leq \gamma, e^Tw \leq 1, w \geq 0\}$.
 Here $e$ denotes the vector of all ones and since we only require that $e^Tw \leq 1$, the cost vector $c$ in \eqref{poi} represents the negative of the incremental returns of the assets above the risk-free rate.
 In other words, it holds that $c = -\tilde r$ where $\tilde r = r - r_{\text{RF}}e$, $r$ represents the vector of asset returns, and $r_{RF}$ is the risk-free rate.
+We use the SGD approach (Algorithm \ref{sgd} of Appendix \ref{sec:sgd}) for training the SPO+ model of method (1.).
+Training the SPO+ model takes 3 to 5 minutes for each ERM instance, while the other methods typically take less than a second.
+For brevity, we defer the details of the experimental setup to Appendix \ref{portfolio_experiment}.